visgl/deck.gl/examples/README.md

 <img src="https://cdn.pbrd.co/images/53pkY8pz1.png" width="300" />

-# Support for Working Directly Against deck.gl Source Code
+### Support for Working Directly Against deck.gl Source Code

-Note that several examples are set up so that they can be run either against the local source code (enabling debugging of deck.gl with hot reloading) or against an installed version of deck.gl (enabling testing that things work with the published version).
+Note that several examples are set up so that they can be run either against the local source code (enabling debugging of deck.gl itself, with hot reloading) or against an installed version of deck.gl (enables testing that things work with the published version).

 Examples that support this mode have a 'start-local' script in their `package.json`